Home » Simplify your calculations with ease. » Statistics calculators » Chi-Square Homogeneity Calculator Online

 6. Conclusion: If the statistic is higher than the critical value, reject the null hypothesis, suggesting a difference in distributions.

-See also Acceptance Value Calculator
+See also Acceptance Rate Calculator

 Example of Chi-Square Homogeneity Calculator